r4ds/bookclub-islp/README.md

-# R4DS Introduction to Statistical Learning Using Python Book Club
+# DSLC Introduction to Statistical Learning Using Python Book Club

-Welcome to the R4DS Introduction to Statistical Learning Using Python Book Club!
+Welcome to the DSLC Introduction to Statistical Learning Using Python Book Club!

 We are working together to read [_Introduction to Statistical Learning Using Python_](https://www.statlearning.com) by Gareth James, Daniela Witten, Trevor Hastie, Rob Tibshirani, and Jonathan Taylor (Springer Science+Business Media, LLC, part of Springer Nature, copyright 2023, 978-3-031-38747-0).
-Join the [#book_club-islp](https://rfordatascience.slack.com/archives/C05K1HJEXFA) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-islp](https://dslcio.slack.com/archives/C05K1HJEXFA) channel on the [DSLC Slack](https://dslc.io/join) to participate.
 As we read, we are producing [notes about the book](https://r4ds.github.io/bookclub-islp/).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-islp](https://rfordatascience.slack.com/archives/C05K1HJEXFA) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-islp](https://dslcio.slack.com/archives/C05K1HJEXFA) channel on Slack)!

 - [Cohort 1](https://docs.google.com/spreadsheets/d/1mBCB3LM4GkCGvJuAGF12rUyyW1srk6fLjSzQvT0KuC0/edit?usp=sharing) (started 2023-08-13): [Sundays, 11am CST/CDT](https://www.timeanddate.com/worldclock/converter.html?iso=20240225T170000&p1=24&p2=1440) | [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGgqCo62O0lDTcJLvGpyG8_g)